 Dinner will be served at the lodge.

-The tour makes an early start to catch the soft light of sunrise over the desert.
-In the cool of the morning we take a walk through the desert, with a good chance of seeing gemsboks, springboks and ostriches.
+The tour makes an early start to catch the soft light of sunrise over the desert, passing by the famouse “Dune 45”.
+We have time to climb this gaint dune as it offers a magnificant view of the desert and surounding dunes.
+We will proceed further to the Deadvlei and Sossuvlei.
 We spend the morning in and around Sossusvlei and drive to Sesriem Camp for lunch, passing by the famous “Dune 45”.
 As the day cools in the late afternoon we go on a short excursion to Sesriem Canyon before returning to our lodge.
 We will have lunch at Sossusvlei lodge.

 Situated in the heart of the Namib Naukluft Park, Sossusvlei, one of the most fascinating landscapes in Namibia, is a photographer's dream.
 Gigantic orange dunes, dramatic shadows, undulating plains and Rocky Mountains create a magical kaleidoscope of colours and shapes.
 To the east, Namib Rand Nature Reserve's vast sandy plains are surrounded by towering granite mountains and rolling dunes.
 Here, in the oldest desert on the planet, amazingly adapted animals and plants come together to form one of the most visually stunning ecosystems in the world.
 And truly the best way to experience the heart of the Namib Desert is with a hot air balloon safari.

 Watching the spectacular sunrise over this magnificent landscape from a silent hot air balloon is the experience of a lifetime, never to be forgotten.
 Having completed the activity for the day, we return to the lodge, freshen up and relax by the pool.